EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 {: .subtext}
 Figure (2): Top View of Assembly

-Our system is comprised of five sub-assemblies.
-The Burner Assembly is responsible for delivering alcohol to the burner, which burns a flame under the Piston Assembly.
-This then displaces the cold air in the system causing the Cylinder Assembly to pressurize.
-The Cylinder Assembly performs work when it strokes due to the increase in pressure.
-All of the components are held together by two plates in the Frame Assembly, which holds everything together rigidly and elegantly.
+Our system contains five sub-assemblies.
+The Burner Assembly delivers alcohol to the burner, which burns a flame under the Cylinder Assembly.
+The Cylinder Assembly then displaces the cold air in the system, causing the Piston Assembly to pressurize.
+The Piston Assembly performs work when it strokes due to pressurization.
+Components are held together by two plates in the Frame Assembly.

 ## Frame Assembly